-p.
-Use of estimates and judgements
+(o) Use of estimates and judgements

-The Fund makes estimates, assumptions and judgements that affect the reported amounts of assets and liabilities within the current and next financial period.
+The Fund makes estimates, assumptions and judgements that affect the reported amounts of assets and liabilities within the current and next financial year.
 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.

-For the majority of the Fund's financial instruments, quoted market prices are readily available.
+For the majority of the Fund's financial instruments, while the price of the Master Fund is quoted, the valuations of private assets are unquoted.
 However, certain financial instruments, for example over-the-counter derivatives or unquoted securities, are fair valued using valuation techniques.
-Where valuation techniques (for example, pricing models) are used to determine fair values, they are validated and periodically reviewed by experienced personnel of the Fund Manager.
+Where valuation techniques (for example, pricing models) are used to determine fair values, they are validated and periodically reviewed by experienced personnel of the Investment Manager.